jmooring/hugo-docs/content/en/functions/urls/Ref.md

 ---
 title: urls.Ref
-description: Returns the absolute permalink to a page at the given path.
+description: Returns the absolute URL of the page with the given path, language, and output format.
 categories: []
 keywords: []
 action: